BarRaider/barraider.github.io/iCue.md

 # CORSAIR iCue Battery Stats for the Elgato Stream Deck

 ## Installation
-Please follow this step-by-step instructions to allow the plugin to read the battery stats.
+Please follow these step-by-step instructions to allow the plugin to read the battery stats.

 <img src="/images/icue1.png"/>